 Cowra Voices app includes stories of the Wiradjuri elders as well as personal histories of people buried at Cowra Japanese War Cemetery, and local narratives of grassroots peace building by members of the local Cowra community.

-Cowra Voices also involved students from Tokai University, Sapporo Campus who contributed to the design of the app.
+Cowra Voices project also involved students from Tokai University, Sapporo Campus who contributed to the design of the app.
 Students visited Cowra in February, 2018 to learn about Cowra’s unique history, immerse themselves in the local community and culture.

 Cowra Voices was partly funded by the Australian government through the Australia-Japan Foundation Grant 2017-2018 and 2018-2019, Department of Foreign Affairs and Trade; Cowra Council, The Bruce and Margaret Weir Trust, the Nancy Shelley Bequest Fund, the Cowra Breakout Association and the Japan Foundation, Sydney.

 Cover Image: Mayu Kanamori / Nikkei Australia